Aayushya1604/RickAI/README.md

 ## Inspiration
-After catching up with the latest season of the show, I was not happy to hear that I'll have to wait a while for the next season.
+After catching up with the latest season of the show, I was sad to hear that I'll have to wait a while for the next season.
 So I decided to create a simple chatbot that generates quotes/advice based on one of the shows' scientist's previous dialogs.
-It helps fill the void.